-Table 2 presents the spectral resolutions of some frequently used BFSOC grisms at a minimum slit width 0'.6 and a slit width of $\sim 2''.3$ used in typical seeing condition, which are estimated with the emission lines of the planetary nebula (PN) IC4997.
-The observations were taken on November 24, 2014 and February 26, 2016, with gratings of G4, G6, G7 and G8 on BFOSC.
-Throughout the nights of the observations, the weather were clear and the seeing were between $\sim 2''.0 - 2''.4$.
-The exposure time was 0.2-10 seconds depending on the dispersions of the different grisms.
-The shortest exposure of 0.2 second is considerably longer than the shutter speed of 1.5 milliseconds.
+Table 2 presents the spectral resolutions of some frequently using BFSOC grisms at a minimum slit width 0."6 and a slit width of ~2."3 used in typical seeing conditions, which are estimated with the emission lines of the planetary nebula (PN) IC4997.
+The observations were taken on 2014 November 24 and 2016 February 26, with gratings of G4, G6, G7, and G8 on BFOSC.
+Throughout the nights of the observations, the weather was clear, and the seeing was between ~2."0 and 2."4.
+The exposure time was 0.2-10 s depending on the dispersions of the different grisms.
+The shortest exposure of 0.2 s is considerably longer than the shutter speed of 1.5 ms.